 Finneas clarified that while his parents provided him and Eilish with “love,” they “knew no one in the record industry.”

 "During my life time, our parents were never able to fully financially support us off of their work as actors," Finneas wrote in a since-deleted tweet.
-"Our dad worked 12 hour days 7 days a week as a construction worker for Mattel and our mom was a teacher."
+"Our dad worked 12 hour days 7 days a week as a construction worker for Mattel and our mother was a teacher."

 He added that these days, Eilish and Finneas help their parents financially.